Last updated: June 2026

 How the 5/5 Structure Works in Practice

-The standard Regalis Capital deal structure looks like this:
+The clean Regalis Capital deal structure looks like this:

-• 5% seller note on full standby acting as equity (separate from the seller financing piece above, or combined depending on deal size)
+- 5% seller note on full standby acting as equity

-The table below shows how this plays out at three different acquisition prices.
+The table below shows the clean structure at three different acquisition prices.
 These are illustrative examples based on current SBA deal structures as of Q1 2026.

 These are rough estimates based on current market data.
 Actual terms depend on individual qualification, lender, and deal structure.